inthra/w2Fri-ReStock/README.md

-# Independent Project: SoccerStats
+# Independent Project: ReStock

-#### An app offers statistic data for Soccer, July 1, 2016
+#### An app offers service for restocking food truck in Portland area, July 8, 2016

 #### By _Inthrayuth Mahaphol_

 ## Description

-An app offers statistic data for Soccer.
-The app is plan to have 3 and more activities that the user can navigate to.
-Display a list of teams and scores.
-A user log-in input and pass it to another activity.
-Once user log-in, the user will be able to navigate to their selected team to see team's statistics.
+An app offers service for restocking food truck in Portland area.
+Currently, the app is plan to design for users who want to be an independent restocking client.
+Once users log-in, they can navigate list of wanted items of food truck owners.

 * Currently, this version is the basic user interface with hard-code information.
-The API and dynamic information will be added in the future version.
+The API and dynamic information have been added in these version.

 ## Installation

-* Clone or download <https://github.com/inthra/w1Fri-SportStats.git> this repository
+* Clone or download <https://github.com/inthra/w2Fri-ReStock.git> this repository
 * Install Java JDK 6 or higher
 * Install Android Studio